Michael Erush: Coaching

 From 2011 to 2015, Erush was a United States Soccer Federation Southern California Scout, and evaluated, developed, and scouted youth players for the U.S. national teams.
 In 2014, he joined the L.A.
 Galaxy Academy Youth Staff.

 In December 2015, Erush served as the soccer Head Coach for the Maccabiah Pan Am games in Santiago, Chile.
 He served as Head Coach for soccer for Team USA for the 2017 Maccabiah Games in Israel.

-Since 2018 Erush has been the Head Men's Soccer Coach of the Cal State Los Angeles Golden Eagles at California State University-Los Angeles.
+Since 2018 Erush has been the head coach of the Cal State Los Angeles Golden Eagles men's team at California State University-Los Angeles.
 The coaching staff that he was part of was named the 2021 Coaching Staff of the Year by the United Soccer Coaches.